 - Mustard oil

 - 6-7- Green chillies (adjust as per your tolerance)

 Wash chicken pieces, keep them in a plastic colander.
 This straining process removes the excess water from chicken.

 Peel the potatoes.
 Cut them horizontally into equal halves, wash and keep aside.

-This Chicken Curry needs to be cooked on a little thicker side.
+This Chicken Curry needs to be cooked on the thicker side.
 I cook my Chicken Kosha without water.
-If you feel that the curry is drying up too much at the time of cooking, add 1/2 cup of hot water into this and then cook further until done.
+If you feel that the curry is drying up too much at the time of cooking, add ½ cup of hot water into this, and cook further until done.